Indo-European migrations: Mesopotamia – Kassites

 The Kassite language was not Indo-European.
 However, the appearance of the Kassites in Mesopotamia in the 18th century BCE has been connected to the contemporary Indo-European expansion into the region at the time.

 The Kassites gained control of Babylonia after the Hittite sack of the city in 1595 BCE (i.e. 1531 BCE per the short chronology), and established a dynasty based in Dur-Kurigalzu.
 The Kassites were members of a small military aristocracy but were efficient rulers and not locally unpopular.
 The horse, which the Kassites worshipped, first came into use in Babylonia at this time.
 The Kassites were polytheistic, and the name of some 30 gods are known.

 The Kassite language has not been classified.
 Genetic relations of the Kassite language are unclear, although it is generally agreed that it was not Semitic; relation with Elamite is doubtful.
 Relationship with or membership in the Hurro-Urartian family has been suggested, being possibly related to it, based on a number of words.
 However, several Kassite leaders bore Indo-European names, and the Kassites worshipped several Indo-Aryan gods, suggesting that the Kassites were under significant Indo-European influence.
 The reign of the Kassites laid the essential groundwork for the development of subsequent Babylonian culture.

 Iranians

 Iranian plateau

-The Iranian peoples (also known as Iranic peoples) are an Indo-European ethno-linguistic group that comprise the speakers of Iranian languages.
+The Iranian peoples (also known as Iranic peoples to avoid confusion) are an Indo-European ethno-linguistic group that comprise the speakers of Iranian languages.
 Their historical areas of settlement were on the Iranian plateau (mainly Iran, Azerbaijan and Afghanistan) and certain neighbouring areas of Asia (such as parts of the Caucasus, Eastern Turkey, Northeast Syria, Uzbekistan, Tajikistan, Bahrain, Oman, northern Iraq, Northwestern and Western Pakistan) reflecting changing geopolitical range of the Persian empires and the Iranian history.